 - Listing of Degree Programs: Undergraduate and Graduate

 Taylor Buckley ’16

-"I was given the opportunity to participate in SJC's Job Shadow Program my freshman and senior year.
+"I was given the opportunity to participate in St. Joseph's University's Job Shadow Program my freshman and senior year.
 Through that experience, I was able to gain employment at my current job."